The Department of Child Support Services Resource

 - Many other enforcement tools.

 A number of invaluable resources are available through DCSS.
 Child support publications are available to provide you with child support publications such as: Child Support Handbook, Establishing Paternity, Your Guide to Child Support Services, Opening a Child Support Case, Information for the Noncustodial Parent, and Child Support Wage Assignments.
 These publications provide you with all the necessary information to open a child support case and collect the payments.

-At the Law Offices of Nancy J. Bickford, we are strong advocates of the community programs and services offered by the Department of Child Support Services.
+At Bickford Blado & Botros, we are strong advocates of the community programs and services offered by the Department of Child Support Services.
 As one of San Diego's leading family law firms, we are long time supporters of services that help our clients going through the struggles of collecting child support.